Combo Rangers: Graphic Novels

 Set in a fictional city known as Cidade Nova (New City), in the past, the world had several superheroes, but since a phenomenon began that made most humans gain powers, superheroes ended up becoming irrelevant, leading many of them to retire.
-However, when an alien dictator known as Satan Boss of the Domao empire appears, willing to dominate the Earth with his servants Deck and Giluke, Poderoso Combo, along with his partners Pacificador and Homem-Reflexo, find themselves forced to recruit a group of 5 determined kids who end up inheriting Combo's powers to fight through bracelets.
-After being chosen, Fox, Tati, Lisa, Ken and Kiko initially end up facing problems with the strict principal of their school Monte and also Fox's father who are strict and want to prevent them from using their powers, however, after proving their courage by facing Deck and Giluke with their powers, they end up gaining everyone's support, making the superheroes resurface.
+However, when an alien dictator known as Satan Boss of the Domao empire appears, willing to dominate the Earth with his servants Deck and Giluke, Mighty Combo, along with his partners Peacemaker and Mirrorman, find themselves forced to recruit a group of 5 determined kids who end up inheriting Combo's powers to fight through bracelets.

+After being chosen, Fox, Tati, Lisa, Ken and Kiko initially end up facing problems with the headmaster of their school Principal Pile and also Fox's father who are strict and want to prevent them from using their powers, however, after proving their courage by facing Deck and Giluke with their powers, they end up gaining everyone's support, making the superheroes resurface.

-Giluke turns out to have visions about the original universe and wants to approach Lisa to whom he demonstrates a platonic love and tries to pretend to be a new student called Luke while making Homem-Reflexo allying with Satan Boss by making him turn his evil version.
-Later Monte apparently sacrifices himself by fighting one of the villains which ends up making the Combo Rangers rethink to give up being heroes as part of a plan so that they can take their bracelets.
+Giluke turns out to have visions about the original universe and wants to approach Lisa to whom he demonstrates a platonic love and tries to pretend to be a new student called Luke while making Mirrorman allying with Satan Boss by making him turn his evil version.
+Later Pile apparently sacrifices himself by fighting one of the villains which ends up making the Combo Rangers rethink to give up being heroes as part of a plan so that they can take their bracelets.

 However, Deck decides to betray Satan Boss by stealing the power of bracelets as a form of revenge, but ends up dying for not being able to contain all the power.
-Giluke returns to Satan Boss who also takes Monte (who had previously been saved by Giluke) to be his new servant making him brainwashing to be General Monte.
-After that Fox's father becomes the new principal of the school, Lisa begins to have visions of Luke from the original universe and managing to communicate with Homem-Reflexo she creates a plan to rescue Giluke.
+Giluke returns to Satan Boss who also takes Pile (who had previously been saved by Giluke) to be his new servant making him brainwashing to be General Pile.
+After that Fox's father becomes the new headmaster of their school, Lisa begins to have visions of Luke from the original universe and managing to communicate with Mirrorman she creates a plan to rescue Giluke.

 After a long fight and finally rescue Giluke as the last member of the team, the Combo Rangers wage the final battle against Satan Boss through a giant robot built by Ken killing the villain by throwing him in the sun.
-In the end Giluke is adopted by Monte and Reflexo that reveal to have become a gay couple in the meantime serving Satan Boss and part to space to end the rest of their empire.
+In the end Giluke is adopted by Pile and Mirrorman that reveal to have become a gay couple in the meantime serving Satan Boss and part to space to end the rest of their empire.